zalando/package-build/README.md

 - build slaves are vagrant boxes to have always a clean, well defined environment
 - Fabric tasks can be run manually from command line or will be triggered from a web server
 - this web server polls the SCM system (Git) for changes or can be notified HTTP request
-- packages to be build should provide a config file, package.json which defines build dependencies for environments ({"ubuntu14.04": ["python-parmiko", "PyYAML", "", ...]})
+- packages to be build should provide a config file, build.json which defines build dependencies for environments ({"ubuntu14.04": ["python-parmiko", "PyYAML", "", ...]})
 - packages are build with [fpm](https://github.com/jordansissel/fpm), therefore we build sdist packages first and provide them in a simple pypi repo

-## Build environment
+## Build Environment
 Needed in the shared folder of a vagrant node:

-- **project repo** checked out from Git for getting the package.json (@TODO: could be retrieved via HTTP from Stash `?raw`)
+- **project repo** checked out from Git for getting the build.json (@TODO: could be retrieved via HTTP from Stash `?raw`)
 - **Vagrantfile**
 - **boxes(.json)**
 - **provision(-<boxname>).sh**

-## Considered solutions for the job scheduling framework
+## Considered Solutions for the Job Scheduling Framework

  - [buildbot](http://buildbot.net/): build framework with master/slave architecture, a lot to much
  - [dovetail](http://www.aviser.asia/dovetail/): defines build tasks, like `make`, no scheduler